robotanarchy/mingw32-asm-playground/README.md

 # mingw32-asm-playground
 trying to create proxy functions with mingw32.

-Not working yet!
+Thanks a lot to Jester01 from freenode for helping me with this :)